 How will I finance the care I need?

-Arranging care at home or moving into residential care or supported living can be a complex process, but we’re here to help.
+Arranging care at home or moving into residential care or sheltered housing can be a complex process, but we’re here to help.
 Below we’ll take you through paying for care, step by step.

 Your local authority or council is responsible for assessing your needs, and holds the budgets for paying for help, assistance and care.
 When you think your needs are getting too much for your current situation, you should first ask the local authority for a care needs assessment, after which you will have a means assessment to see what, if anything, you would have to pay for any services or care.
 If you disagree with the outcome of an assessment, you can contact some of the organisations listed below who can help you.